Tanna Hollis

-Tanna Patricia Hollis (born 27 November 2005) is a South African soccer player who plays as a forward for SAFA Women's League club JVW and the South Africa women's national team.
+Tanna Patricia Hollis (born 27 November 2005) is a South African soccer player who plays as a forward for Scottish Women's Premier League club Spartans W.F.C and the South Africa women's national team.

 Personal life

 Hollis attended Edenvale High School in Edenvale, Gauteng.

 Club career

+JVW

 Hollis came through the JVW Academy.
 In 2021, the JVW Sapphires were runners-up in the Johannesburg leg of the Engen Cup losing 4-3 via penalties to Kempton Park Ladies.
 She was awarded Striker of the Tournament.

 She was promoted to the senior team at the start of the 2022 season.
 She scored her first senior team goal in a 10–2 victory over Richmond United on 23 April 2022.

 On 24 March 2024, she scored a 75th minutes goal to help her side to a 5–1 win over the University of Fort Hare.
 On 20 April 2024, she scored her first Hollywoodbets Super League hattrick in a 5–0 away game win over Thunderbirds Ladies.